 Vegetation spectral signatures

 The spectral reflectance of vegetation is mainly a function of tissue optical properties, canopy biophysical properties, soil reflectance, viewing geometry and illumination circumstances [103], [104].
 Reflected electromagnetic radiation can deliver informative data about the plants’ condition and enable researchers to remotely analyse the plants’ physiological and chemical characteristics [105], [106].
 According to [107] regardless of plants species, the spectral assignments of leaves are similar in the optical spectral ranges of the electromagnetic spectrum, visible–near infrared–shortwave infrared (VIS–NIR–SWIR).
 Figure 4 shows the typical spectral response features of green vegetation in detail.
 According to [108], dominant factors controlling vegetation reflectance can be summarized to photosynthetic pigments (e.g. chlorophyll, carotenoids and xanthophylls), cell structure, leaf water content and biochemical concentrations (e.g. lignin, cellulose, starch and protein).
-There is a strong interaction of light with pigment concentrations in the VIS, strong reflectance and transmittance by the leaf structure in the NIR and strong absorption features of water in the SWIR [107], which all cause lower reflectances [85].
+There is a strong interaction of light with pigment concentrations in the VIS, strong reflectance and transmittance by the leaf structure in the NIR and strong absorption features of water in the SWIR [107], which all cause lower reflectance [85].
 There are two main absorption features in blue (0.45 μm) and in red (0.67 μm) bands that are associated with the two main leaf pigments (chlorophyll a and b).
 These strong absorption bands induce a reflectance peak in the yellow- green (0.55 μm) band [109].
 Sanches et al. [9] mentioned that during leaf senescence, chlorophyll decreases, which leads to a reflectance rise within the red wavelengths.
 Hence, the spectral response in the VIS range is influenced by carotenoids that absorb blue light and reflect green and red light, which causes yellowing of green leaves.
 Progressive senescence also degrades carotenoids that induces an escalation of leaf reflectance within the blue wavelengths [110].
 According to [85], a decline in chlorophyll content shows the following spectral responses: (1) a reduction in the infrared shoulder height, (2) a reduction in the maximum absorption and (3) a shift in the red-edge (RE) position towards shorter wavelengths.
 Hoffer [109] and Horler et al. [111], mentioned that cellulose and leaf pigments are transparent to NIR wavelengths and thus in this region, leaf structure explains the optical properties [45].
 And, also in [112] stated NIR reflectance is highly affected by cell size, cell layers and mesophyll thickness.
 In fact, in this range, there is a typical reflectance plateau in the leaf spectrum, and its level depends on the internal leaf structure.
 The other optical domain in the SWIR is characterized by the vegetation’s water light absorption, for which there is a negative correlation between reflectance and leaf water content in this region.
 It can be concluded that for all three of the aforementioned spectral domains, factors that influence leaf optical features can be internal from the leaf itself or external from the environmental conditions, which impact on vegetation health [113].